Sagarsangale01/n8n-incident-automation-pro/README.md

 ---

 ## ✒️ Author Notes
-This implementation prioritize **offline safety**.
+This implementation prioritizes **offline safety**.
 We use filesystem-based state checks (`processed_ids.log`) to ensure the deduplication logic remains functional even in n8n's "Test Mode" where internal memory is reset between runs.